 What is a slip-resistant shoe?

-A slip-resistant shoe is designed to support the prevention of injuries such as slips, falls and trips on wet surfaces.
+A slip-resistant shoe is designed to support the prevention of injuries caused by slips, falls and trips on greasy surfaces.

 All our Shoes For Crews styles have been designed to support the protection of your entire workforce from workplace slips and falls with our highly slip-resistant and proprietary outsole technology.